AriFordsham/GHCWiki/collection-class-framework.md

   Most of the time they should be trival to add though (eg. partition)
 - write instances for the new Seq type, following List.\[\]
 - See how Foldable/Travesable/Applicable fit this scheme.
+- size should be moved to its own class.